-The author(s) disclosed receipt of the following financial support for the research, authorship, and/or publication of this article: This work was supported by the National Institute for Health and Care Research Applied Research Collaboration West (9029465) (NIHR ARC West).
+This research was supported by the National Institute for Health and Care Research Applied Research Collaboration West (NIHR ARC West).
 The views expressed in this article are those of the author(s) and not necessarily those of the NIHR or the Department of Health and Social Care.
-This research was also supported by Avon and Wiltshire Mental Health Partnership NHS Trust (2022-23-003).
+This research was also supported by Avon and Wiltshire Mental Health Partnership NHS Trust.